Do we know what causes Ewing tumors?

 Some genes control when our cells grow, divide into new cells, and die.
-Certain genes that help cells grow and divide are called oncogenes.
+Genes that help cells grow, divide, or stay alive are called oncogenes.
 Others that slow down cell division or make cells die at the right time are called tumor suppressor genes.
-Cancers can be caused by DNA mutations (or other types of changes) that turn on oncogenes or turn off tumor suppressor genes.
+Cancers can be caused by changes in the cell’s DNA that turn on oncogenes or turn off tumor suppressor genes.

 Researchers have found chromosome changes that lead to Ewing tumors, but these changes are not inherited.
-Instead, they develop in children after birth, in a single cell, for no known reason.
+Instead, they develop in a single cell after a child is born, for unknown reasons.

 Nearly all Ewing tumor cells have changes that involve the EWS gene, which is found on chromosome 22.
 In most cases, the change is a swapping of pieces of DNA (called a translocation) between chromosomes 22 and 11.
 Less often, the swap is between chromosomes 22 and 21, or rarely between 22 and another chromosome.
 The translocation moves a certain piece of chromosome 11 (or another chromosome) just next to the EWS gene on chromosome 22, causing the EWS gene to be turned on all the time.
 Activation of the EWS gene leads to overgrowth of the cells and to the development of this cancer, but the exact way in which this happens is not yet clear.